Jake Polinski Postulancy Reflection

 The Seraph Newsletter (Winter 2025/26)

-Check out the Fall issue of The Seraph, the newsletter of Saint Bonaventure Province, for news and notables from the Friars.
+Check out the Winter issue of The Seraph, the newsletter of Saint Bonaventure Province, for news and notables from the Friars.

 In this issue, we highlight the Jubilee Year of Saint Francis; we hear exciting updates from the Vocation Office; one of our Postulant’s shares about his experiences so far in formation; and how you can get a printable Lenten Almsgiving Calendar.
 You’ll also enjoy updates from our Apostolates (ministries) across the Midwest including photos from how Christmas was celebrated around the Province.